 In particular, this year’s theme is intended to showcase the research that is only possible when sources are made available digitally and as openly as possible.
 It also aims to highlight the increasing amount of work our community does in creating and maintaining resources and tools.

 Registration is open through Eventbrite!
-Please register to receive zoom links.
+Registration is closed!

 All hours are shown in Central European Time.